inventec-ai-center/bp-benchmark/README.md

 # Copyright Information

-This project is under the terms of the [MIT license](https://opensource.org/licenses/mit-license.php).
+This project is under the terms of the [MIT license](https://opensource.org/licenses/mit-license.php) - Copyright (c) 2022 Inventec Corporation.
 Please reference this repository together with the relevant publication when using the code.

 ```
 @article{BPbenchmark2023,